Mental Health Facilities Goldsboro, NC

 Vaughn Family Home

-Vaughn Family Home is a mental health treatment center in Goldsboro, NC, located at 105 Neil Street, 27530 zip code area.
-Vaughn Family Home provides residential treatment.
-Vaughn Family Home offers psychotropic medication, behavior modification and integrated dual diagnosis disorder treatment to adults, young adults and seniors 65 or older.
-Vaughn Family Home also supports transitional age young adults, people with serious mental illness and people with Alzheimer's or dementia.
-Additional services at Vaughn Family Home consist of diet and exercise counseling, supported employment and supported housing.
+Vaughn Family Home is a mental health clinic in Goldsboro, North Carolina, located at 105 Neil Street, 27530.
+Vaughn Family Home offers residential treatment.
+Vaughn Family Home provides integrated dual diagnosis disorder treatment, psychotropic medication and behavior modification to young adults, adults and seniors 65 or older.
+Vaughn Family Home also supports people with Alzheimer's or dementia, military families and transitional age young adults.
+Some other services provided by Vaughn Family Home include diet and exercise counseling, housing services and supported employment.

 Learn More